mateussouzaweb/kvm-qemu-virtualization-guide/Docs/00 - Installation.md

 sudo systemctl enable --now libvirtd
 ```

 If you are using a full-fledged desktop, also install the GUI software.
-After installation, you can also use the Virt Manager application to manage VMs within your mouse:
+After installation, you can also use the Virtual Machine Manager application to manage VMs within your mouse:

 ```bash
 # Desktop mode ONLY